Climate Change. Part 31.

 Did climate researchers in the 1970's actually predict global cooling in their future (our present)?:

-Some climate change deniers claim that researchers in the 1970's predicted that the world was cooling and that another ice age might be in our near future.
+Some current deniers of climate change claim that researchers in the 1970's predicted that the world was cooling and that another ice age might be in our near future.
 Deniers often point out that since researchers now claim the opposite is true, that they could not be trusted back in the 1970s and thus probably cannot be trusted now.

 Reality can be found in a review of climate papers from 1865 to 1979 which was published in the 2008-SEP copy of the American Meterological Society's journal.
 It found that seven papers back then predicted global cooling while 42 predicted global warming.
 So, three decades ago, a very strong majority foresaw today's global warming.